wix-incubator/carmi/docs/introduction/reactions.md

 sidebar_label: Reactions
 ---

-While the derived state is always synchronized with the state, sometimes you want reactions triggered to connect the derived state to the external world, the current method to implement these is using the **call** api to trigger the reaction on your values.
+While the derived state is always synchronized with the state, sometimes you want reactions triggered to connect the derived state to the external world.
+Currently the method to implement these is using the **[call()](/docs/api/api.html#callfunc-args)** API to trigger the reaction on your values.

 ```js
 /// model-reactions.carmi.js